 - Altered level of consciousness (hypervigilance, drowsiness, or stupor)

-There are recent studies that try to find a biomarker to diagnosis delirium, including inflammatory markers, interleukins, and C-reactive protein.
-However, none have been yet validated for clinical application, such as diagnosis or monitoring.
+The diagnosis of delirium is clinically based.
+There have been studies looking for biomarkers to help diagnose delirium, including inflammatory markers, cortisol, interleukins, and C-reactive protein.
+However, none have been validated for clinical application, such as diagnosis or monitoring.